 Companies in this industry mill flour and rice; malt grains (primarily barley); and mix prepared flour mixes and dough.
 Major US companies include Archer Daniels Midland (ADM), Cargill, ConAgra, General Mills, and Riceland Foods (all based in the US), as well as China Agri-Industries (China), GrainCorp (Australia), Nisshin Seifun Group (Japan), REI Agro (India), and Wilmar International (Singapore).

-The US grain milling industry includes about 250 companies with combined annual revenue of about $20 billion and is expected to grow at a low rate over the next two years.
+The US grain milling industry includes about 250 companies with combined annual revenue of about $20 billion.
 Key industry growth drivers include gluten-free products, branded flour products, and rice exports.

 Wet corn milling, soybean processing, and vegetable oil refining are covered in the Edible Oils Manufacturing profile.
 Breakfast Cereal Manufacturing is also a separate industry profile.